 She is a 3rd Dan in WSKF, and 1st Dan (homologated) in WKF.
 Member of the USA National Karate Federation (USANKF) and the Federacion Venezolana de Karate-Do (FVKD), and holds a Cum Laude B.S. in Health Science from Pace University.
-She has won 100 medals in a 16-year sports career; 9 in world events; 50 gold and 29 silver; 13 of them in the US, including the 2017 USA National Championship in Shotokan Kata, and regional championships in Boston and Providence.
+She has won 100 medals in a 18-year sports career; 9 in world events; 50 gold and 29 silver; 13 of them in the US, including the 2017 USA National Championship in Shotokan Kata, and regional championships in Boston and Providence.

 She worked as a Research Coordinator at Columbia University Irving Medical Center's DMD Screening Study after graduation and is currently finishing her M.A. in Psychology at Pace University.
 She is currently working as a Clinical Research Coordinator 2 at the University of Miami - Sylvester Comprehensive Cancer Center.